-So for those of you who are newbies to Tradsville, this website was born from a summer 2008 story I did for Ralph Lauren Magazine about when Miles Davis went to The Andover Shop to get outfitted by Charlie Davidson (who’s still there, by the way).
-I was so fascinated by the social and sartorial stories behind the Ivy League Look that I decided to launch a new web project about it.
-The site became a hit, and here we are over 1,200 posts later.
+For those of you new to Tradsville, this website was born from a summer 2008 story I did for Ralph Lauren Magazine about Miles Davis getting outfitted by Charlie Davidson of The Andover Shop in 1954 .
+I was so fascinated by the multifacted stories behind the Ivy League Look that I decided to launch a new web project about it.
+The site became a hit, and here we are more than 12 years later.